Film industry: Iran

 The cinema of Iran (Persian: سینمای ایران) or cinema of Persia refers to the cinema and film industries in Iran which produce a variety of commercial films annually.
 Iranian art films have garnered international fame and now enjoy a global following.

-Along with China, Iran has been lauded as one of the best exporters of cinema in the 1990s, according to Jamsheed Akrami.
+Along with China, Iran has been lauded as one of the best exporters of cinema in the 1990s.
 Some critics now rank Iran as the world's most important national cinema, artistically, with a significance that invites comparison to Italian neorealism and similar movements in past decades.
 German filmmaker Werner Herzog has praised Iranian cinema as one of the world's most important artistic cinemas.